pierooo/RestaurantSystem_PMAB/README.md

 # RestaurantSystem_PMAB
 Project under development.
-Server-side is a RESTful API usings CQRS, Entity Framework
+Server-side is a RESTful API using CQRS, Entity Framework